Skip to main content

 Definition

-Apply condition(s) to modify the measure
+Apply condition(s) to modify a measure/metric.

 Syntax